mobbr/mobbr-api-v1/specifications/README.md

     </li>
     <li>
         <code>"comment"</code>
-        - As it says: comment.
-Will be ignored though size limits can be imposed.
+        - Will be ignored though size limits can be imposed.
     </li>
     <li>
         <code>"language"</code>